SamRapley97/SamRapley97/README.md

 ## About Me

-- 🔭 Tech-support/Junior Tester looking to progress into automated testing or a junior devops role.
+- 🔭 Systems tester looking to end up in dev-ops.

 - 🇷🇺 Russian language enthusiast